mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 pd.DataFrame(submission, columns=['Loan_ID','Loan_Status']).to_csv('Output/logistic.csv')
 ```

 ## Logistic Regression using stratified k-folds cross-validation
 To check how robust our model is to unseen data, we can use Validation.
-It is a technique that involves reserving a particular sample of a dataset on which you do not train the model.
+This is a technique that involves reserving a particular sample of a dataset on which you do not train the model.
 Later, you test your model on this sample before finalizing it.

 Some of the common methods for validation are listed below:
 * The validation set approach
 * k-fold cross-validation
 * Leave one out cross-validation (LOOCV)
 * Stratified k-fold cross-validation

-If you wish to know more about validation techniques, then please refer this article: https://www.analyticsvidhya.com/blog/2018/05/improve-model-performance-cross-validation-in-python-r/
+If you wish to know more about validation techniques, then [please refer to this article.] (https://www.analyticsvidhya.com/blog/2018/05/improve-model-performance-cross-validation-in-python-r/)

 In this section, we will learn about stratified k-fold cross-validation.
 Let us understand how it works:
 * Stratification is the process of rearranging the data so as to ensure that each fold is a good representative of the whole.
 * For example, in a binary classification problem where each class comprises of 50% of the data, it is best to arrange the data such that in every fold, each class comprises of about half the instances.
 * It is generally a better approach when dealing with both bias and variance.
 * A randomly selected fold might not adequately represent the minor class, particularly in cases where there is a huge class imbalance.

-Let's import StratifiedKFold from sklearn and fit the model.
+Let's import ```StratifiedKFold``` from ```sklearn``` and fit the model.
 ```
 from sklearn.model_selection import StratifiedKFold
 ```